xmikos/SnooperStopper/README.md

 There is Android issue [#29468](https://code.google.com/p/android/issues/detail?id=29468) requesting different passwords for encryption and screen lock, but it seems to be ignored by Google (it is there from 2012 and recently marked _Obsolete_ by Google).

-If you use [CyanogenMod](http://www.cyanogenmod.org/) (which I highly recommend!), you don't need SnooperStopper for changing encryption password, because CyanogenMod already has a built-in system UI to change encryption password.
-But you still need SnooperStopper for monitoring failed unlock attempts.

 How to use it: